magepages/mpdocs/docs/age-verification/index.md

 ![Imgur](https://i.imgur.com/5mPncum.png)

 - **Select Product Condition**:
   - Select `Yes` to show another field to choose the condition for age verification on the product detail page.
 Those products that are satisfied will be applied age verification.
-If this field is left blank, it will auto-apply age verification for all product detail pages when clicking `Add to cart`
+If this field is left blank, it will auto-apply age verification for all product detail pages and other pages when clicking `Add to cart`

+  - Select `No`, not apply age verification when clicking **Add to cart** for all pages

   - If the Product condition belongs to both the **Page Verify Configuration** and **Purchase Verify Configuration**, it is preferable to consider the Product condition in the **Purchase Verify Configuration** first.